Railway Rivals: Publication history

 David Watts, a geography teacher, originally developed the game as a teaching aid to help students become familiar with the geography of industrialized countries and to demonstrate how geography and competition had resulted in railways being developed in some places but not others.
 He self-published the game through his own company, Rostherne Games, initially in kit form (hex sheets and colouring instructions) for several years before it was released in a boxed set by Fairmount Simulation Gaming.
 Watts also sold many individual laminated paper maps covering specific areas of England, Scotland, and India, together with brief instructions and the special dice required.

-The German games company Bütehorn published a German-language edition in 1979 titled Dampfross (Steam Steed), and it became a finalist for Spiel des Jahres 1980.
+The German games company Bütehorn published a German-language edition in 1979 titled Dampfross (Steam Steed), and it was given a "Recommended" citation at Spiel des Jahres 1980.
 The game only sold 1,000 copies, and Bütehorn went bankrupt.
 Schmidt Spiele acquired the German-language license and Knut-Michael Wolf completely revised the rules.
 The new edition was released in 1983, and subsequently won the Spiel des Jahres in 1984, resulting in some complaints, since only new game releases are considered; the jury ruled that Schmidt's rules revisions so completely altered the game that the new edition was, in effect, a new game.
 Dampfross proved enormously popular, selling over 300,000 copies.

 Following this success, Games Workshop published a UK edition of Railway Rivals, with a game board made of laminated card, and a map of Central England on one side and the Western USA on the other.
 Pens, dice and small plastic trains were also included.

 Schmidt Spiele marketed several foreigh-language versions in other countries including a Dutch version, Tussen de Rails for Selecta Spel en Hobby, and a Swedish version, Rail, for Alga.

 In 1992, a revised version of Dampfross was published by Laurin-Verlag; after Laurin was taken over in 1993, Queen Games continued to publish it.

 In 1998 Watts sold the rights to all Rostherne Games to Theo Clarke.